 What is a Career Academy?

-*Source: NCAC: National Standards of Practice for Career Academies (2004, 2013)
+*Source: NCAC: National Standards of Practice for Career Academies (2021)

-Academy Program Descriptions
+Academy Program Guides

 NAF is a national network of over 120,000 students and solves some of the biggest challenges facing education by bringing education, business, and community leaders together to elevate student success.
 The LHSAOF has earned NAF’s highest level of recognition each year since 2011 as a distinguished academy.